uia4j/uia-xml/README.md

 public class Doc {}
 ```
 ### @AttrInfo

-Use to describe an attribute.
+Define an attribute of an element.

 Properties: